AstroKeith/eFinder_cli/README.md

 ## Acknowledgements and Licences

 The eFinder Cli uses Tetra3.
-Please refer to the licence and other notes in the Tetra3 folder